Plantar Calluses: Causes, Effective Treatment, and Pain Relief Tips

-What Are Calluses?
+What Are Plantar Calluses?

 Calluses are thickened, hardened areas of skin that develop on the soles of the feet due to repeated friction, pressure, or irritation.
 They often cause discomfort and can lead to pain if left untreated.
 While common among older adults, anyone can develop calluses from ill-fitting shoes, walking abnormalities, or underlying health conditions.

-Why Do Calluses Form?
+Why Do Plantar Calluses Form?

 Calluses occur when the skin tries to protect itself from excessive pressure or friction.
 Common causes include: